Salvation (Rebecca Black album): Singles and release

 The album was promoted with a tour from March to April across North America and Europe, covering the United States, the Netherlands, Germany, Belgium, the United Kingdom, Ireland, and Canada.
 Salvation was released on February 27, 2025, along with the title track.
 The album came a month after its planned release due to a delay caused by the 2025 California wildfires.
-Black called it a "very obvious" decision and stated that she had spent the delay helping friends that had been damaged by the wildfires.
+Black called it a "very obvious" decision and stated that she had spent the delay helping friends that had been impacted by the wildfires.
 Various sources refer to Salvation as a hyperpop album.

 Reception

 Upon release, Salvation received mixed reviews from critics.
-On the review aggregating website Metacritic, the album received a normalised rating of 52 out of 100 based on 4 critical reviews.
+On the review aggregating website Metacritic, the album received a normalized rating of 52 out of 100 based on 4 critical reviews.
 Sam Franzini of The Line of Best Fit gave the album a 5/10 in an ambivalent review; he believed "Do You Even Think About Me?" to be thrilling but thought that the album lacked personality.
 Franzini stated, "The record is certainly sparkly, but its hollowness is glaring."

 Writing for DIY, Otis Robinson gave the album a rating of 4.5 out of 5 stars, stating that it "proves Rebecca Black's got guts, and that it's time she got her flowers."
 Robinson called Salvation "huge", describing it as "no-skips" and comparing the track "Twist the Knife" to Kylie Minogue and Kim Petras.

-Paste music editor Matt Mitchell gave Salvation a 2/10, calling it "the first great pop failure in the wake of Charli xcx's BRAT supremacy."
+Paste music editor Matt Mitchell gave Salvation a 2/10, calling it "the first great pop failure in the wake of Charli xcx's Brat supremacy."
 Mitchell criticised the lyricism of the album heavily, finding "American Doll" to be nonsensical and describing "Twist the Knife" as "an even greater blemish on the English language".
 Mitchell further took issue with the production, labeling songs like "Trust!" and "Do You Ever Think About Me?" as "any raggedy dance track spilling out of department store stereos".